fasilwdr/md2indexhtml/README.md

 # md2indexhtml

 `md2indexhtml` is a Python package designed to simplify the creation of `index.html` files for Odoo modules.
 It converts Markdown files to HTML with a clean, modern style that integrates well with Odoo's documentation system.
+The package supports both markdown content and direct HTML sections, allowing for flexible and beautiful documentation.

 ## Features

 - Automatically converts Markdown to styled HTML
 - Creates `index.html` in the `static/description` directory (Odoo standard location)
-- Generates a clean, professional table of contents
+- Supports direct HTML sections in markdown files
+- Converts markdown headers (#, ##) into styled sections automatically
+- Creates responsive card-based layouts for content
-- Applies modern, responsive styling without requiring external CSS
+- Applies modern, inline styling without external CSS
 - Simple command-line interface
 - Flexible output path options